TourBySpot

 History & Cultural Background

-The origins of the Old Royal Palace trace back to a simple wooden structure built at Prague Castle between the 9th and 10th centuries, though its exact location remains unconfirmed.
-The first significant transformation occurred in the 12th century when Prince Soběslav commissioned a stone Romanesque palace, the remains of which can still be found in the underground.
+The Old Royal Palace's origins trace back to a humble wooden stronghold erected in the 9th or 10th century, though its exact location remains largely undocumented.
+The first significant transformation occurred in the 12th century when Prince Soběslav I commissioned a stone Romanesque palace, the foundations of which can still be observed today.
+The 14th century marked another pivotal era under Charles IV, who expanded the modest structure into a magnificent Gothic palace, worthy of his imperial status.

 What Makes It Special